Alan R. Hammer, Member

 According to Chambers, Alan is considered by peers and clients to be “one of the finest real estate attorneys in the state of New Jersey…a skilled and seasoned lawyer who is a deal-maker first and foremost – he always focuses on his clients’ best interests and not on scoring points.”

 The recipient of numerous awards, Alan is ranked in Band 1 in Chambers USA as a leader in New Jersey Real Estate.
 He has been named to the first tier of practitioners every year since 2010.
-Alan has also been recognized for the past 15 years in The Best Lawyers in America© and by New Jersey Super Lawyers.
+Alan has also been recognized for the past 17 years by The Best Lawyers in America© and by New Jersey Super Lawyers.
 In 2018, he was named a New Jersey business icon by NJBIZ and the 2018 Newark Litigation – Real Estate Lawyer of the Year by The Best Lawyers in America©.

 Alan is a significant contributor to Jewish organizations, most notably the Jewish Federation of Greater Metrowest NJ.
 He is currently serving as Major Gifts Co-Chair in support of the 2019 UJA Annual Campaign.
 In 2018, Alan received the Distinguished Judge Learned Hand Award from the New Jersey chapter of the American Jewish Committee for his excellence in, and contributions to, the legal community.

 - Acquisition of 87 apartment properties in New York, New Jersey, Pennsylvania, and Delaware involving 16,866 apartments in a single transaction totaling nearly $2 billion